 The hard reality we face is that the ultimate goal in life is death.
 Death seems like a cruel absurdity that happens to us after enjoying the time of our lives.
 As it is with death, the meaning of life is also a great mystery.
 The meaning of life offers many questions.
 Who are we?
 Where did we come from?
 Have we lived before?
 Why are we here?
 Where are we going?
 Does life continue after death?
 Is there a God?
 These are profound questions that demand answers.
-Fortunately, there are answers to these questions and they come from near-death experiencers.
-In this article you will learn many insights from them including: Life is what people worship as God.
+Fortunately, there are answers to these questions and they come from people having near-death experiences (NDEs).
+These NDEs offer many insights including: Life is what people worship as God.
 All life is a manifestation of God.
 For us to benefit from life, we must rediscover our oneness with God here in the physical realm.
 There are many realms to life and this physical realm is only one of them.
 Life is a mission from God we chose to fulfill.
 Life is a great World-School where we come to learn the many lessons of love.
 Everything in life runs according to a perfect and divine plan.
-Life is an enormous cycle of improvements where we progress at our own rate to reach the light.
+Life is an enormous cycle of improvements where we progress at our own rate to reach our Higher Self.

-1. Life is a school of higher education
+2. Life is a School of Higher Education

 “The reason we are here in this physical world is for soul growth.
 This physical world is the ideal place for this.
 Spiritual growth in the spirit realms is more difficult.
 The reason is that the influence of our physical bodies gives us the opportunity for a full range of love (a child’s love, marital love, and parental love) which is ideally available here.
 Love that is misused or misdirected is best corrected here.
 In this physical world, there is the full range of physical and spiritual senses with which to act and communicate.”
 (Nora Spurgin)